 - Relax your jaw, throat, neck, and shoulders throughout the exercise, letting go of any unnecessary tension.

 - Your breath should never be forced or strained.
-If necessary, you can change the pace.
+If necessary, you can alter the pace.